Chicago-Robotics-Alliance/documentation/2025_PathPlanner.md

 2. Wait for a custom number of seconds then drive forward for 0.5 m
 3. Nothing!

-Paths 1 and 2 should get you the autonomous points to leaving the starting zone.
+Paths 1 and 2 should get you the autonomous points for leaving the starting zone.

 ---
 ## How can you use them?